infinitnet/content-update-scheduler/readme.txt

 == Changelog ==

 = 1.9 =
-* Ensure correct copying and maintenance of WooCommerce stock status during republication process
+* Ensure correct copying and maintenance of WooCommerce stock status during republication process and when saving the republication draft
 * Update WooCommerce stock status and quantity from the original product before updating during republication

 = 1.8 =